-Real average hourly earnings for production and nonsupervisory employees rose 0.3 percent from December to January, seasonally adjusted.
-The increase was due to a 0.3 percent increase in average hourly earnings combined with an unchanged Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+Real average hourly earnings for production and nonsupervisory employees rose 0.2 percent from December to January, seasonally adjusted.
+This increase stems from a 0.3 percent increase in average hourly earnings being partially offset by a 0.1 percent increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).